steinuil/negoto/API.md

 Returns: `{ thread: Thread, posts: Array<Post> }`

 Errors:
-* When the thread pointed at doesn't exist, the endpoint will return `null`.
+* When the thread pointed at doesn't exist, the endpoint will return a JSON string with the error message.

 ## News